-The article is exactly about what the title suggests – a clap switch.
+The article talks about what the title suggests – a clap switch.
 A small electronic circuit when built and integrated to any electrical appliance can be made to switch ON/OFF through mere hand clapping.

-The proposed design of a clap switch circuit when integrated to any of your electrical appliance can be used to switch it ON and OFF simply through alternate clapping of your hand.
-The device becomes more interesting and useful because it does require any external mechanism or device to carry out the specified operations.
+The proposed design when integrated to any of your electrical appliance can be used to switch it ON and OFF simply through alternate clapping of your hand.
+The device becomes more interesting and useful because it does not require any external mechanism or device to carry out the specified operations.